 They tried computers but were beat out by IBM and Apple.

 They tried phones but lost to Motorola and AT&T.

 They tried boomboxes but were bested by Sony and JVC.

 More recently, they were undercut by Amazon and outperformed by Best Buy in everything they did.

 In the final analysis, “RadioShack tried many paths.
 But going in all directions without a full commitment is not enough, particularly when the core brand is not sustained.
 RadioShack has branded itself well but it led itself too far from its strengths” (Solomon, “A History of Misses”).

 Have you been giving your sermons the attention they deserve?

-RadioShack fell when they failed to focus on their core brand.
+RadioShack fell when it failed to focus on its core brand.
 I believe that the sermon is part of your core brand.
 Without a powerful sermon, you are simply gathering students for a fun time.